jerps/RpgMap/README.md

 # RpgMap

-RpgMap implements a versatile in-memory ordered key/value store, like a Java TreeMap or an associative array, for use with the RPG programming language.
+RpgMap implements a versatile in-memory ordered key/value store, like a Java TreeMap or a Python dict, for use with the RPG programming language.

 >## [Docs](http://erps.me/RpgMap/Docs/index.html)